Isoperimetric inequalities in Hadamard spaces of asymptotic rank two: Introduction

-In general, one expects a phase transition similar to what occurs in Riemannian symmetric spaces $X$ of rank $\nu$: in dimensions $k < \nu$, cycles in~$X$ satisfy a Euclidean-type inequality, while for $k \ge \nu$, a linear inequality holds (compare~\cite[\S 5.D]{Gro-AI} and~\cite{Leu, Isl}).
-In~\cite[\S 6.B$_2$]{Gro-AI}, Gromov conjectured that such an {\em isoperimetric gap} is a universal phenomenon in non-positive curvature.
-For a $\CAT(0)$ space~$X$, the relevant critical dimension~$\nu$ is the {\em asymptotic rank}, defined as the supremum of the dimensions of Euclidean subspaces isometrically embedded in any asymptotic cones of~$X$, or in $X$ itself in case $X$ is proper with cocompact isometry group.
-See~\cite{Kle, Wen-AR, KleL, GolL} for further discussion of this invariant.
+see~\cite[Theorem~1.7]{Wen-FI}.
+In general, one expects a phase transition similar to what occurs in Riemannian symmetric spaces $X$ of rank $\nu$: in dimensions $k < \nu$, cycles in~$X$ satisfy a Euclidean-type inequality, while for $k \ge \nu$, a linear inequality holds (compare~\cite[p.~105, (b$'_1$)]{Gro-AI}, \cite[Theorem~1]{Leu}, and \cite[Theorem~1, Remarks~9 and~10]{Isl}).
+In~\cite[p.~128, (b)]{Gro-AI}, Gromov stated this conjectural isoperimetric gap for $\CAT(0)$ spaces $X$ in the form of an equality between the critical dimension $\nu$ and various notions of rank.
+Subsequent work by Kleiner~\cite[Theorems~C and~7.1]{Kle} and an improved Euclidean (`sub-Euclidean') inequality due to Wenger~\cite[Theorem~1.2, Corollary~1.5]{Wen-AR} support the conjecture for a unified notion of {\em asymptotic rank}.
+This quasi-isometry invariant equals the supremum of the dimensions of Euclidean subspaces isometrically embedded in any asymptotic cones of~$X$, or in $X$ itself in case $X$ is proper with cocompact isometry group.
+(See also~\cite{KleL, GolL} for further discussion).

-The asymptotic rank is at most $1$ if and only if $X$ is Gromov hyperbolic.
-The case of $1$-cycles is well understood: every $\CAT(0)$ space $X$ satisfies a Euclidean (quadratic) isoperimetric inequality with the sharp constant $1/(4\pi)$, and an improved inequality with a strictly smaller constant implies that $X$ is Gromov hyperbolic and satisfies a linear isoperimetric inequality (see~\cite[p.~106]{Gro-HG} and~\cite{Wen-IC}).
-For cycles of dimension $k > \nu = 1$, \cite{Lan-LII} and \cite[p.~306]{LanP} provide linear fillings under some additional assumptions, whereas in the case of a general $\CAT(0)$ space $X$, \cite[Theorem~1.6]{Wen-AR} yields a {\em $\delta$-isoperimetric inequality}, with exponent $1 + \del$, for every positive $\del$.
-For $\nu \ge 2$, the picture remains largely incomplete, although~\cite{Wen-AR} shows that the higher isoperimetric filling functions detect the asymptotic rank.
+The asymptotic rank $\nu$ is at most $1$ if and only if $X$ is Gromov hyperbolic~\cite[Corollary~1.3]{Wen-AR}.
+For $1$-cycles, every $\CAT(0)$ space $X$ satisfies a Euclidean (quadratic) isoperimetric inequality with the sharp constant $1/(4\pi)$, and an improved inequality with a strictly smaller constant implies that $X$ is Gromov hyperbolic and satisfies a linear isoperimetric inequality (see~\cite[p.~106]{Gro-HG} and~\cite{Wen-IC}).
+For cycles of dimension $k > \nu = 1$, \cite[Theorems~1 and~3]{Lan-LII} and \cite[p.~306]{LanP} provide linear fillings under some additional assumptions, while if $X$ is a general Gromov hyperbolic $\CAT(0)$ space, \cite[Theorem~1.6]{Wen-AR} yields for every $\del > 0$ an inequality of the form